Programming – BCVS Scientific Sessions 2025

 How do SGLT2 Inhibitors Reduce Cardiovascular Events and Heart Failure?

-Zolt Arany, MD, PhD, University of Pennsylvania
+Zolt Arany, MD, PhD, University of Pennsylvania, USA

 4:15-4:30 pm